Omro, Wisconsin

 Omro is a city in Winnebago County, Wisconsin, United States.
 The population was 3,652 at the 2020 census.
-The city is located along the Fox River, approximately 10 miles west of Oshkosh, Wisconsin.
+The city is located along the Fox River, approximately 10 miles west of Oshkosh.

 History

 1853 description

 OMRO, P. V., on section 17 and 18, in town of Bloomingdale, Winnebago county, at the junction of the Manitowoc and Menasha, (extended), and the Waupun and Liberty Prairie plank roads.
 It is pleasantly situated on the south side of the Neenah [Fox] river, 11 miles west from Oshkosh, and 75 miles northeast from Madison.
 It has a heavy body of timber on the north, with a rich soil of openings and prairie on the south, and has excellent facilities by water for obtaining pine logs from the immense pinery of Wolf river, a great quantity of which is here manufactured into lumber.
 Population 600, with 100 dwellings, 5 stores, 2 hotels, 3 mills, and 4 religious denominations.
 A Company has been organized and is now completing the proper buildings for the manufacture of glass.